e-asphyx/udprelayd/README.md

 ## Config file syntax
 The file contains keyword-argument pairs, one per line.
 Lines starting with `#' and empty lines are interpreted as comments.
 The possible keywords and their meanings are as follows.
 * **listen**
   * Bind main socket to this address.
-Format is host:port.
+Format is host[:port].
 Use '*' as host to listen on all possible addresses.
 * **forward**
   * Forward stripped packets to this address.
 Format is host:port.
 At least one of listen and forward addresses must be specified.
 * **relay**
-  * Format: `relay [local host:port] [remote host:port]`.
+  * Format: `relay [local host[:port]] [remote host:port]`.
 At least one of local and remote addresses must be specified.
 * **track**
   * Integer number.
 Keep sequence numbers of last N datagrams received from remote node to remove duplicates.